Make A Donation

 In-Person VITA Assistance

 Connect with our VITA tax preparers online.

-Click ‘Get Started,’ and on the next page ‘File taxes with help’ to begin.
-An internet connection, email address, and images of your necessary documents are all you need to get started.
+The GetYourRefund.org portal will open the first week of February 2022 for tax season.
+An internet connection, email address, and images of your necessary documents are all you will need to get started at that point.